strongbox/strongbox-docs/How-To-Implement-Your-Own-Repository-Format.md

 * Create a class that extends `AbstractRepositoryProvider` and implement the required methods of the `RepositoryProvider`.
 * Register the class with the `RepositoryProviderRegistry` by implementing the `register()` method.

+### Notes

+* `RepositoryProvider` implementations have `getInputStream` and `getOutputStream` methods which normally delegate to the associated layout provider.
+However, in certain cases such as the `GroupRepoisotryProvider` and `ProxyRepositoryProvider` classes, these methods are overridden completely.

 ## The `RepositoryProviderRegistry`

 All implementations of the `RepositoryProvider` need to be registered with the `RepositoryProviderRegistry`.
 This registry provides a way to list and resolve the available implementations.